potrap/task_manager/README.md

 ### Step 3: Start Postgres with Docker

-Run the following command to start a Redis container using Docker Compose:
+Run the following command to start a container using Docker Compose:

 ```docker-compose up -d```